-4. Can toddler trampolines be used outdoors?
+4. Can these sort of trampolines be used outdoors?

 Each manufacturer specifies whether the trampoline is intended for indoor or outdoor use, and sometimes both.
 Before you make a purchasing decision, check the information to be confident that the product you choose is right for what you need.

-5. How long do toddler trampolines last?
+5. How long do toddler/kid trampolines last?

 As long as a trampoline is used according to the product guidelines, you can expect to avoid breakage.
 However, a trampoline endures a lot of wear and tear.
 Depending on how often it is used, you may need to reach out to the manufacturer for replacement parts.
 Some trampolines come with warranties and offer excellent customer service for this reason.

 6. Can children older than 7 use a small trampoline?

 Be aware of the age recommendations for the trampoline you choose.
 Take the weight capacity into consideration as well, if you are hoping to allow older children to jump.

 Trampolines are a great way for toddlers and kids to have fun, burn energy, and stay healthy right from the comfort and safety of home.
 There are many products to choose from, and a wide array of options for everyone’s lifestyle.

 Be sure to consider all factors before you commit to a purchase.
 For example, verify that the weight capacity is suitable for your child’s needs, and the trampoline is intended for either indoor or outdoor play.